apache/sedona/docs/tutorial/raster.md

 ### Band Manipulation

-Sedona has APIs to alter the bands of the raster.
-Let's assume you want to delete a band from raster, you may use [RS_Band](../../api/sql/Raster-operators#rs_band) to get desired raster.
+Sedona provides APIs to select specific bands from a raster image and create a new raster.
+For example, to select 2 bands from a raster, you can use the [RS_Band](../../api/sql/Raster-operators#rs_band) API to retrieve the desired multi-band raster.

 Let's use a [multi-band raster](https://github.com/apache/sedona/blob/2a0b36989aa895c0781f9a10c907dd726506d0b7/spark/common/src/test/resources/raster_geotiff_color/FAA_UTM18N_NAD83.tif) for this example.
 The process of loading and converting it to raster type is the same.